borgbase/docs.borgbase.com/faq/index.md

 3. If new data is found, Borg will checksum, compress and encrypt the files as segments of 1-5 MB, skipping any known segments.
 So if part of a large file changes, only new parts will be uploaded.
 4. Last, it will upload new segments to *BorgBase*.

 So the upload speed is not always the main bottleneck.
 Depending on your setup, you should also watch out for CPU usage or disk IO.
-It's generally difficult to improve uplink speed, but if you are CPU- or IO-limited, there are a few settings you can tune.
+It's usually difficult to improve uplink speed, but if you are CPU- or IO-limited, there are a few settings you can tune.
 Just be aware of the trade-offs.
 Maybe you are OK with a slower initial backup in order to have a smaller well-compressed backup in the future.

 - Make sure you choose an appropriate [compression level](https://borgbackup.readthedocs.io/en/stable/usage/help.html?highlight=compression#borg-help-compression) for your data.
 In general `lz4` (fast, but low compression) `zstd,3` (medium compression) and `zstd,8` (high compression) will work well.
 - If you don't need additional file flags, you can disable them with [`--nobsdflags`](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#nobsdflags) or `bsd_flags: false` in Borgmatic.
 In a future version this flag may be [renamed](https://github.com/borgbackup/borg/issues/4489) to `--noflags`.
 - Avoid excessive archive checking: `borg check` can read all backup segments and confirm their consistency.
 For large repos this can take a long time.
 BorgBase already uses different techniques to avoid bitrot in the storage backend, so `borg check` is not strictly necessary for this purpose.
 In Borgmatic set `checks` to `disabled` in the `consistency` section.
-- If you suspect a slow or unstable network connection, we can temporarily enable `iperf3` for you server-side.
+- If you suspect a slow (certain residential internet connections come with restricted upload speed) or unstable network connection, we can temporarily enable `iperf3` for you server-side.

 ## Which storage backend are you using?